 Both allogenic and xenogenic bone grafting have an advantage of not requiring a second procedure to harvest your own bone, as with autografts.
 However, because these options lack autograft’s bone-forming properties, bone regeneration may take longer than with autografts, and have a less predictable outcome.

 Bone Graft Substitutes

 As a substitute to using real bone many synthetic materials are available as safe and proven alternatives, including:

 Demineralized Bone Matrix (DBM)/Demineralized Freeze-Dried Bone Allograft (DFDBA)

 This product is processed allograft bone, containing collagen, proteins, and growth factors that are extracted from the allograft bone.
 It is available in the form of powder, putty, chips, or as a gel that can be injected through a syringe.

 Graft composites consist of other bone graft materials and growth factors to achieve the benefits of a variety of substances.
 Some combinations may include: collagen/ceramic composite, which closely resembles the composition of natural bone, DBM combined with bone marrow cells, which aid in the growth of new bone, or a collagen/ceramic/autograft composite.

 Bone Morphogenetic Proteins

 Bone morphogenetic proteins (BMPs) are proteins naturally produced in the body that promote and regulate bone formation and healing.

 Synthetic materials also have the advantage of not requiring a second procedure to harvest bone, reducing risk and pain.
 Each bone grafting option has its own risks and benefits.
-Dr. Sinha, Dr. Malik, Dr. Vyas, Dr. Sahni, Dr. Zawada, Dr. LEE or Dr. Simoni will determine which type of bone graft material best suited to your particular needs.
+Dr. Sinha, Dr. Malik, Dr. Sahni, Dr. Zawada or Dr. Simoni will determine which type of bone graft material best suited to your particular needs.